91Act/curl-unity/Readme.md

 ## Requirements

 * [CMake](https://cmake.org/download/) is required for all platforms.
-* [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) is requried for macOS/iOS/Android.
-It could be installed via `brew install pkg-config` on macOS.
 * [NDK r16b](https://developer.android.com/ndk/downloads/older_releases.html) is required for Android.
 * Xcode is required for macOS/iOS.
-* Visual Studio 2017 and [Perl](https://www.activestate.com/products/activeperl/downloads/) is required for Windows.
+* Visual Studio 2017 is required for Windows.

 ## Scripts